peteroupc/peteroupc.github.io/random.md

 <a id=Recommendations_for_Seeded_PRNGs></a>
 ### Recommendations for Seeded PRNGs

-Which PRNG to use for generating reproducible results depends on the application.
-But as recommendations, any PRNG algorithm selected for producing reproducible results&mdash;
+Which PRNG to use for generating reproducible "randomness" depends on the application.
+But as recommendations, any PRNG algorithm selected for producing such "randomness"&mdash;

 - should meet or exceed the quality requirements of a statistical RNG,
 - should be reasonably fast, and